Skip to product information

 Pro Tips

-If you're not finding microfiber accumulation in the stalks, don't worry!
-Microfibers are smaller than the eyes can see.
-Also, keep in mind that the ball works to reduce shedding from happening in the first place, so if there isn't much accumulating, it's doing its job.
+If you're not seeing anything accumulate in the stalks, don't worry!
+It may take dozens of washes before there is anything large enough to see without a microscope.
+Not to mention, the ball works to reduce shedding from happening in the first place, so if there isn't much accumulating, it's doing its job.